Asbestos on Navy Ships

 • USS Tench (SS-417)

-Thousands of U.S. Navy ships not listed above used asbestos-based products before the early 1980s.
+Thousands of U.S. Navy ships not listed above used asbestos before the early 1980s.

 Anyone who worked, served, or lived on U.S. Naval vessels built with asbestos could be at risk of mesothelioma today since this cancer takes decades to form after exposure.